Solar power in Uzbekistan

 Uzbekistan is a country in Central Asia with a growing demand for electricity.
 Solar power can play a role in meeting this demand, as the country has abundant solar resources and a strong potential for solar energy generation.
 The government of Uzbekistan has implemented several initiatives to promote the use of solar power, including the development of large-scale solar power plants and the introduction of incentives for individuals and businesses to install solar panels.
-Some of the benefits of solar power in Uzbekistan include reduced dependence on fossil fuels, lower greenhouse gas emissions, and improved energy security.
+Benefits of solar power include reduced dependence on fossil fuels, lower greenhouse gas emissions, and improved energy security.

-Government Policies
+Government policies

 The Law on the Use of Renewable Energy Sources (RES Law, 2019), introduced in May 2019, sets the fundamental framework for faster RES development.
 It specifies the guidelines and support schemes for renewable energy producers and defines the obligations of governmental bodies in promoting renewable energy.